sourcegraph/scip-java/docs/getting-started.md

 > [Supported build tools](#supported-build-tools) for more details about other
 > build tools.

-Run the `scip-java index` command to generate an SCIP index for your codebase.
+Run the `scip-java index` command to generate a SCIP index for your codebase.
 This command should automatically infer the structure of your codebase and configure your build tool to generate SCIP.